 GETI uncovers the latest workforce trends in oil and gas, renewables, nuclear, power and petrochemicals

-More than any previous edition, the fifth annual Global Energy Talent Index (GETI) report offers a snapshot of the global energy industry at a time of unprecedented change and disruption.
+The sixth annual Global Energy Talent Index (GETI) report offers a snapshot of the trends seen within the global energy industry over the past 12 months.

-To find out more about the 2021 energy talent landscape from the industry’s most comprehensive source, fill out the form for your copy of the 2021 GETI report.
+To find out more about the 2022 energy talent landscape from the industry’s most comprehensive source, fill out the form and get your copy of the 2022 GETI report.

 Find out more about GETI and download previous reports